Visit our Sister Sites:

 Annual, Mirabilis Jalapa

-Everyone touts attractive, Four O'Clocks as "Old-Time" or "Old-Fashioned" favorites.
+Everyone describes attractive, Four O'Clocks as "Old-Time" or "Old-Fashioned" favorites.
 Well, these easy to grow annuals are a favorite in today's home garden, too.
 Four O'Clocks are tropical plants, native to North and South America.

 The bright, trumpet shaped flowers open in mid afternoon, hence the name " Four O'Clocks".
 Flowers stay open overnight, and close in early morning.
 They will also remain open on cloudy days.
 Colors include white, red, pink, yellow, and some two-toned blooms.